qilowoq/yandex-search-api/README.md

 ## Configuration

 1. Create a service account in [Yandex Cloud](https://console.cloud.yandex.ru/) and obtain an API key.
-Yandex Search API is available by default.
 2. Create API key.
 3. Set environment variables (or pass keys to the constructor):